INDAPlus21/azeezd-task-7/README.md

 3. Insert in the HashSet (if key already exists then don't).
 Each successful insertion increments a counter
 4. Return counter

+Also, reading strings is the heaviest thing in the program. `gets` is used to faster than scanf.

 ### Game Rank
 This is really just following the rules given by Kattis but in general it's
 1. Get the next character in the stream while it's not end of file `EOF`